emscripten-core/emscripten/docs/process.md

 1. Run `pip3` to install python dependencies, as described above.
 2. Run `make -C site html`.
-3. Run a local webserver, e.g. `python3 -m http.server 8000 -d site/build/html`.
+3. Run a local webserver on the outout of that command, e.g., `python3 -m http.server 8000 -d site/build/html`.
-4. Browse to `http://localhost:8000/` (adjust port as needed).
+4. Browse to `http://localhost:8000/` (assuming you use port 8000 as above).

 ## Updating the `emcc.py` help text